arista-netdevops-community/arista_eos_automation_with_eAPI/README.md

 ## About this repo

-This repo has basic examples of Arista EOS automation using JSON-RPC
+This repo has basic examples of Arista EOS automation using eAPI

 ## Requirements